Google Webmaster

 - Internal Links: How pages on your site are linked to each other.

-- External Links (Backlinks): Websites that link to your pages.
-These are important for SEO as they signal authority to search engines.
+- External Links (Backlinks): Sites that point to pages of your site.
+They are relevant in SEO since they give indications of authority to search engines.

-- Top Linking Sites: Websites that link to your content the most.
+- Top Linking Sites: The sites that contain most links to your material.

 This information is valuable for link-building strategies and ensuring that the right pages are getting the most link equity.